rinmeng/NodeNinjas/README.md

 - All technical requirements met (99%)

-- 5% from each requirements are to be met in the future, we are covering minor edge cases, bug fixes (visual/backend) and code refactoring.
+- 1% from each requirements are for minor bugs, and edge case.

 ## Known Bugs